Excavations — General Requirements (29 CFR 1926.651)

 Trenching and excavation requirements under Subpart P are among the most enforcement-intensive standards in construction.
 Cave-ins are the greatest hazard — they can bury workers in seconds.
 The standard places heavy emphasis on competent person oversight, protective system selection, and pre-entry hazard evaluation:

-- Protective systems (sloping, shoring, or shielding) required for trenches 5 feet or deeper
+- Protective systems required for trenches 5 feet or deeper (sloping, shoring, or shielding)

 Most Common Violations